webyrd/underconstraints/README.md

 Joint work with Michael Ballantyne.

+This README file has accumulated a fair amount of cruft, and needs to be edited.
+Since I first created this README, Michael Ballantyne has worked closely with me on both refining the idea of an underconstraint and on implementing (and attempting to optimize) underconstraints.

 [Would the cons case in evalo benefit from underconstraints?]

 [How much overhead does an underconstraint impose in practice?]